Lakes LBJ and Marble Falls to be lowered in early 2019

 Lake Marble Falls will be lowered about 7 feet, from its normal operating range of 736.2 to 737 feet msl to a range of 729 to 730 feet msl.

-Residents and property owners who want to perform dredging, remove debris or work on existing retaining walls during the drawdown must register their project with LCRA.
+Residents and property owners who want to perform dredging, remove debris or work on existing retaining walls during the drawdown must register their projects with LCRA.

 Work may be done under LCRA's lakewide permits from the U.S. Army Corps of Engineers, if it meets the permit requirements.
 Download the lakewide permits and permit notices below.
 A permit notice must be posted at the worksite.